dhdb19/m3400_elites/paper/3_theory.typ

     )<3_rail_second>],
 )

-Now, take a second scenario: the national audit authority releases a report, forecasting that on on pensions will increase by 100% in 5 years time, if current payment levels are maintained and no action is taken.
+Now, for a second scenario: the national audit authority releases a report, forecasting that on on pensions will increase by 100% in 5 years time, if current payment levels are maintained and no action is taken.
 Uncertainty rises from the fact that the audit authority's report is a forecast.
 Their projections could, therefore, be accurate ($s_1$), significantly overestimated ($s_2$), e.g. due to exogenous shocks, higher than anticipated immigration, a pandemic, etc., or significantly underestimated ($s_3$), e.g. due to overly optimistic assumptions in the aforementioned categories.
 A legislator may put chances at $(50%, 30%, 30%)$, in order.